backdrop-contrib/testimonials/README.md

 It also comes with
 - a custom image style
-- a view page and view block that display a 3 column grid of testimonials
+- a view page and view block that display a 3 column grid of testimonials.
+  There is no menu link to the testimonials page, it can be found at `/testimonials`.
 - a CSS file with stying for testimonials

 This recipe now comes with 3 sample testimonials to help you immediately